Jason Zucker: Personal life

-Zucker married Minneapolis-based sports and entertainment journalist and television personality Carly Aplin in the summer of 2016.
-She is a television host for the Minnesota Timberwolves Entertainment Network (T.E.N.) and a reporter for CBS Sports and Fox Sports North, who in February 2018 premiered a sports talk radio show named "Overtime with Carly Zucker" on KFAN 100.3 FM.
-Jason and Carly have a son (Hendrix) and a daughter (Stella).
-The family lives in Edina, Minnesota.
+Zucker married Minneapolis-based sports and entertainment journalist and television personality Carly Aplin in mid 2016.
+She is a television host for the Minnesota Timberwolves Entertainment Network (TEN) and a reporter for CBS Sports and Fox Sports North, who in February 2018 premiered a sports talk radio show named "Overtime with Carly Zucker" on KFAN 100.3 FM.
+Jason and Carly have a son and a daughter together.
+They filed for divorce in 2023.

 Zucker is Jewish, though not religious.
 He did not have a bar mitzvah celebration because he never wanted to miss hockey; however, he does celebrate Hanukkah.